Clixove/Topic-Causality/README.md

 1. Cause precedes effect;
 2. The future value of the result sequence, with specific information depending on the cause sequence.

-According to the above basic assumptions, the conditions for estimating that X has an influence on Y are shown in Equation 2.
+According to the above basic assumptions, the conditions for estimating that X has an influence on Y are shown as follow.
 Among them, $L_{X,Y}(t)$ represents all the information of X and Y before time t; $L_Y(t)$ represents only the information of Y before time t.

 $$
 \mathbb{P}[Y(t+1)|L_{X,Y}(t)] \neq \mathbb{P}[Y(t+1) | L_Y(t)]
 $$
-Equation 2.

 Strictly speaking, Granger causality requires differencing to make the time series stationary.
 Considering the practical significance of public opinion dissemination, the time series represents the change of the influence of public opinion, so the software does not test the stationarity and difference of the time series.